Knitting Needle Sizes: Size Conversion Chart + More

 Knitting Needle Sizes: Old and New Conversion

 For those of us who like to stick to our favorite needles (no matter how old they are), there is the added problem of converting old knitting needle sizes to the newer system of sizes!
-After all, you can't just use any old knitting needles with a particular project.

 Some people also prefer to use the older style of needles because of their typically smaller size.
 The downside to using the older needles is that it can sometimes be hard to know how to convert your old needle sizes to the new standard U.S. sizes or the popular metric sizes, and converting entire projects to match the needles you have can be a pain.